razzius/fish-functions/README.md

 $ rm -rf dodo
 ```

-Recommended abbreviation: `abbr -a rm remove`.
+Recommended abbreviation: `abbr-add rm remove`

 If you do this abbreviation, use `command rm` for the low-level `rm`.

 ### `restore <backup>` [(source)](functions/restore.fish)